Elementary Magnet Program Identification Process

 - Advanced performance in both reading and mathematics

-- Strong ratings on parent checklists of student learning behaviors
+- Strong ratings on teacher rating scales of specific learner behaviors

 Placement and Enrollment Process